-The current rates are hourly rates (Option A), which vary according to the staff category carrying out the work.
+The current rates are hourly rates, which vary according to the staff category carrying out the work.
 They are 'variable fees' in that the total charge depends on the amount of EPA staff time used.

-We identified two alternative charging methods for consideration: a fixed fee (Option B) and a hybrid fee structure (Option C, which would involve a base fee with variable rates applying in addition to the base fee after a certain level of hours).
+We identified two alternative charging methods for consideration: a fixed fee and a hybrid fee structure (which would involve a base fee with variable rates applying in addition to the base fee after a certain level of hours).
 Table 3 sets out our assessment of each option.

-0-4: 4 1/ 1/ 0-4: P F: 15 0 11 111 Option A - Variable fee (Hourly rate) Option B - Fixed fee Option C - Hybrid fee (Fixed fee and hourly rate) Equity ++ Fees are recovered from those benefiting from function or service.
+Variable fee (Hourly rate) Fixed fee Hybrid fee (Fixed fee and hourly rate) Equity Fees are recovered from those benefiting from function or service.
 Fees are recovered from those benefiting from function or service.
 However, due to variation in activity complexity it is very difficult to set a fixed fee in an equitable way, and therefore likely that cross-subsidisation will occur.
 Fees are recovered from those benefiting from function or service.
 Cross-subsidisation can be minimised through the hourly fees being used for the complex/variable aspects.
-Efficiency Maintains a high level of administrative effort for time recording and invoicing.
+Efficiency Allows fees to closely match costs of a service or function.
+However, it maintains a high level of administrative effort for time recording and invoicing.
 Variable charges based on time can also create the perception that the EPA may not be operating as efficiently as it could.
 It can also lead to costs being queried which adds to administrative costs.
-This is mitigated by the EPA publishing an EEZ cost recovery policy on its website which provides policies to address any efficiency concerns.
-This method requires less administrative effort related to time recording and invoicing.
-Administrative effort is still required as time recording and reporting is still needed.
+This can be mitigated by the EPA publishing an EEZ cost recovery policy on its website which provides policies to address any efficiency concerns.
+Fees may not closely match costs of a service or a function, but this method requires less administrative effort related to time recording and invoicing.
+Allows fees to closely match costs of a service or a function.
+However, time recording and reporting is still needed.
 Variable charges based on time can also create the perception that the EPA may not be operating as efficiently as it could.
-This is mitigated by the EPA publishing an EEZ cost recovery policy on its website which provides policies to address any efficiency concerns.
-Justification Cost to EPA of providing functions and services is directly related to the hours of staff time, so using Due to variability of activities, fees for functions and services would need to be conservatively set to the level of the simplest Standard (low variability) functions and services can be charged at fixed rates, with hourly rates used to recover costs beyond this.
+This can be mitigated by the EPA publishing an EEZ cost recovery policy on its website which provides policies to address any efficiency concerns.
+Justification Cost to EPA of providing functions and services is directly Due to variability of activities, fees for functions and services Standard (low variability) functions and services can be charged at fixed